-The purpose of Form 8829 is to calculate the allowed expenses related to using your home space for business purposes.
+Form 8829 is used to calculate the allowed expenses related to the taxpayer using their home space for business purposes.
 Business expenses incurred in the home can be deducted if:

-- The part of the home used exclusively for business is your primary place of business, or
+- The part of the home used exclusively for business is the primary place of business, or

-- You meet with clients, patients, or customers there for business purposes. or
+- The taxpayer meets with clients, patients, or customers there for business purposes. or

-- You use the space regularly as a storage facility or a day care center.
+- The space is regularly used as a storage facility or a day care center.

 - A separate Form 8829 is needed for each home used for business purposes.
 Select New or double-click the entry you wish to Edit.

 - Area of Home Used for Business - The easiest method for calculating this area is to use the square footage method; however the IRS does not require any specific method for calculating as long as the percentage of use is accurately reported.
-This number should only be the space that you use for business.
+This number should only be the space used for business.

 - Number of Hours the Home is used for Day Care per Day - When the area of the home is used for day care, enter the number of hours during the day that the area is used for day care purposes.
 (Example: If the taxpayer operates from 8am-8pm daily, enter 12 on this line.)